DevaPranjal/Wireless-Sound-Control-using-Hand-Gestures/README.md

 # Wireless Sound Control using Hand Gestures

 This project implements wireless sound control using hand gestures, built with Python, OpenCV, and Mediapipe.
 It captures video from a webcam, detects hand landmarks and uses the distance between specific points (thumb and index finger) to control system volume in real time.
+The program is closed when the tip of the thumb and little finger touch each other.

 ## Features
 - **Real-time Hand Tracking:** Uses Mediapipe for detecting hand landmarks.